SnapperGee/cli-readme-generator/README.md

 ## Usage

 The user is presented with a series of prompts they can answer to configure the content of the generated markdown file.
-All input has leading and trailing white space trimmed.
+The leading and trailing white space is trimmed from all input.
 Some prompts are optional and are designated as such.
 These prompts are omitted if no input is given for them.

 ## Prompts